C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-1/README.md

 If we can match the ouput of the last block of the AES encryption, and our input has started with the string: `"GET FILE: flag.txt"` we get the flag.
 Otherwise, the last block of the AES encryption is being shown to us.

 So, we basically need to find the output of a random AES encryption on our input..
 How is that possible?!
 Especially when each input needs to be unique.
-We can't manipulate the future.. can we?
+We can't manipulate the output of a RANDOM encryption.. can we?
-Before I will showcase the solution, a basic understanding of how the `AES EBC` mode works is needed (the mode that is being used in our case), so we can properly try and exploit this algorithm and it's usecase.
+Before we will showcase the solution, a basic understanding of how the `AES EBC` mode works is needed (the mode that is being used in our case), so we can properly try and exploit this algorithm and it's usecase.

 ### AES (EBC) mode